-The proceeds of the Bonds are being issued to: (i) provide new money to finance the project set forth in the bond ordinance described above, and (ii) pay costs and expenses incidental to the issuance and delivery of the Bonds.
+The proceeds of the GI Bonds are being issued to: (i) currently refund the \$17,600,000 Bond Anticipation Note dated and issued May 24, 2017 and maturing March

+15, 2018, and (ii) pay costs and expenses incidental to the issuance and delivery of the GI Bonds.

-AUTHORIZATION AND PURPOSE FOR THE NOTE
+AUTHORIZATION AND PURPOSE FOR THE COLLEGE BONDS

-The Note is authorized by and is being issued pursuant to: (i) the Local Bond Law; (ii) the various bond ordinances of the County as set forth below; and (iii) a Certificate of Determination and Award executed by the County Treasurer/Chief Financial Officer of the County on the date hereof.
+The College Bonds are issued pursuant to (i) the Local Bond Law; (ii) the bond ordinance of the County set forth below and; (iii) the Resolution.